tegacodes/Dark-Ecology-Studio/README.md

 Readings and homework are listed the week they are due and are compulsory.
 I advise printing out readings and doing them with a pen in hand.
 It helps to do these away from the Internet!
 Readings may be adjusted throughout term, so check back regularly for upcoming requirements.
 Also, note that I do not agree with the views expressed in these readings, in fact, some are included as I specifically disagree with the author's perspective.
 Always approach with a critical eye.

 #####Reading response:
 You are to make a short blog post (100-200 words) each week in response to the reading, citing a related example from your research.
-This could be a contemporary ecological/infrastructural issue, a personal experience, a related creative work, a relevant article etc. Provide a reference or link to the example in your post.
+This could be a contemporary ecological/infrastructural issue, a personal experience, [a related creative work](https://github.com/tegacodes/Dark-Ecology-Studio/blob/master/PracticeReferences.md), a relevant [article/book chapter/jounal paper](https://github.com/tegacodes/Dark-Ecology-Studio/blob/master/Supplementary.md) etc. Provide a reference or link to the example in your post.
 In the week when you are to lead class discussions, come to class with at least 3 discussion questions prepared and include these in your blog post.

 ###Part 1: Investigating Systems
 ####1.
 29th August